In my last blogpost, I created a runbook that could schedule another runbook, so I could set timed permissions.

 A Logic App basically gets data and performs actions with it.
 This sounds very vague but really, it has so many possibilities.
 It’s very easy to set up if you understand basic programming-logic.
 So if you know Scratch , IFTT or have coded in any language, Logic Apps will be a walk in the park.

-I will walk through the setup of this Logic App in the Azure Portal.
+I will walk through the setup of this Logic App to trigger an Azure runbook with an Office365 Calendar Appointment.

 To start this project, you need: